May splits cabinet to seek Brexit solution

 Theresa May splits cabinet to consider customs options

-Theresa May has split her cabinet into two groups to consider options for customs arrangements post-Brexit.
+Theresa May has divided her top team of ministers into two working groups to hammer out their differences on Brexit.

-One group will consider a "customs partnership" whereby the UK would collect tariffs on behalf of the EU.
+The cabinet is split over how to manage customs arrangements with the EU.

-The other group will look at "maximum facilitation" - a solution based on using technology to minimise the need for customs checks after Brexit.
+Brexiteers such as Boris Johnson are against Mrs May's preferred option of a "customs partnership", which is backed by Remain-voting ministers.

 - Reality Check: The government's customs options